 Just because I am a scientist, am I automatically supposed to go along with Geek Pride because someone labelled me one?
 Should all people interested in science and technology automatically be stamped with this bar code?
 If that’s the criteria then will.i.am, perhaps one of the biggest promoters of science outside the science world, is a huge, fat, mega geek!

 Every profession has a stereotype.
 Stereotypes are never a good thing.
 Geek is the ultimate stereotype for scientists.

 We are in a time when we really need to think about how we promote science.
 There is a need to show a positive message of what science is, and to encourage more people to become engaged.

 Science itself has an issue with branding as all sorts of scientists, whether they’re a biologist, physicist, chemist or other, get lumped into this one generic category.
 It’s like branding ‘Art’ as a single form, when really it’s a multidisciplinary area with photography, paintings, sculpture and theatrics.

 Of course, nerds and geeks exist in science, just as they do in any occupation.
 They can own that if they wish and they can be proud for sure.
 But just because some scientists identify as geeks, doesn’t mean we all do, and we don’t all need to wave the geek flag for the sake of it.

 Scientists are people too

-When it comes to encouraging the next generation of scientists, or even to encourage the public to get involved with science, image is everything.
-For the young ones, they need to be able to imagine what they would look like if they were to become a scientist when they grow up.
-It’s no use having this stock standard stereotypically geeky, lab coat wearing, buck toothed yokel to look up to.
+When it comes to encouraging the next generation of scientists, or even to encourage the public to get involved with science, image is a powerful tool.
+For the young ones, they need to be able to imagine what they would look like if they were to become a scientist when they grew up.
+It’s no use having this stock standard stereotypically geeky, lab coat wearing, professor to look up to.